Sloppy Journalism

 Photo by Nicole Michalou on Pexels.com

-It is not the things or object but the memories tied to a moment in time that fleshes out echos of the past with family.
+It is not the things or objects but the memories tied to a moment in time that fleshes out echoes of the past with family.

-God established the family as the basic unit in society long before He established the church.
+God established the family as the basic societal unit long before He established the church.
 Worship begins at home and sets the heart toward God.
 Raise a child correctly; when they are old, they will find the truth again.

 Through progressivism, Marxism, and a few more isms, the family as the basic unit in society has been under attack for the past 100 years.
-From Woodrow Wilson to allowing pornography to be blanket everywhere, removing prayer from schools, teaching false history to abortion, the family is suffering.
+From Woodrow Wilson's payroll taxes and centralized banking to allowing pornography to blanket the airways, removing prayer from schools, and teaching false history to abortion, the family is suffering.

-The family is a child’s first clan, first home, the first taste of love and security.
-The family is worth saving as an independent unit, separate from government interference.
+The family is a child's first clan, first home, and the first taste of love and security.
+It is worth saving as an independent unit, separate from government interference.

-These comments may seem like a weird direction for the blog, but as a teacher who has taught the significances of the family- it just flowed out.
+These comments may seem like a weird direction for the blog, but as a teacher who has taught the significance of the family, it flowed out.

 A Wedding Blessing for my son and new daughter by RL Brown